marufaytekin/recommendation/README.txt

 This repository provides the source code for the Real-time Recommendation with Locality Sensitive Hashin (LSH) paper.
 The repo includes source code for the algorithm, experiments, and results.
 The study is published in Journal of Intelligent Information Systems.
+Published version of the paper is available in this repo under paper director.

-The final publication is available at link.springer.com.
+The final publication is available at link.springer.com: https://link.springer.com/article/10.1007/s10844-019-00552-1

 === Contact ===